-Some people may take certain medications that could trigger a false positive on a drug test.
+Some people may take certain medications that could trigger a false positive on a hair, mouth swab and urine drug test.
 These include both over-the-counter and prescription medications.
 For example, over-the-counter cough suppressants containing dextromethorphan, including Delsym and Robitussin, may falsely indicate a positive result for PCP on a urine test.
 Diphenhydramine, which is a common over-the-counter allergy medicine, may trigger a false positive for both PCP and opiates.
 Sudafed and other sinus medications containing pseudoephedrine may produce a false positive test result for methamphetamine or amphetamine.
 Phentermine, a weight loss drug, can also falsely produce a positive indication for amphetamine use.
-Even NSAIDs, such as Motrin, Aleve, Advil, and others, may produce a false positive test result for THC or barbiturates.
+Even NSAIDs, such as Motrin, Aleve, Advil, and others, may produce a false positive test result for THC, cannabis or barbiturates.

 Before you submit your required samples for drug screening, it is important that you disclose a complete list of all medications that you have taken recently.
 Remember that some of these substances may still be detectable in your system for weeks after the last use.
 There are different types of drug tests that can be used.
 More sophisticated, sensitive tests can be used to detect forbidden substances.
 These include the high-performance liquid chromatography test and gas chromatography-mass spectrometry.
 The test administrator can determine the right test to use based on the medications that you have been using.

 The Best Defense for a Positive Drug Test